FrazerClews/linux/Documentation/firmware-guide/acpi/osi.rst

-Linux runs on two groups of machines -- those that are tested by the OEM to be compatible with Linux, and those that were never tested with Linux, but where Linux was installed to replace the original OS (Windows or OSX).
+Linux runs on two groups of machines -- those that are tested by the OEM to be compatible with Linux, and those that were never tested with Linux, but where Linux was installed to replace the original OS (Windows or macOS).

 The larger group is the systems tested to run only Windows.
 Not only that, but many were tested to run with just one specific version of Windows.